Hwasong-8: Description

 The Hwasong-8's first test-fire is the sixth consecutive successful flight of the Paektusan (RD-250) rocket motor, which is also used by the Hwasong-12, -14 and -15.
 The test-fire also demonstrated other technologies, such as the ampoulisation of fuel, where fuel can be loaded into the missile months or years before a launch, reducing the time for preparing a launch of a liquid fuel missile.
 However, the actual impact of ampoulisation may have been overstated, as it appears that rather than the Soviet method of fueling and sealing the submarine-launched ballistic missile at the factory; instead, what is likely used is just the use of storable liquid fuel, which has probably already been practised on the Hwasong-10 and onwards, or the addition of membranes to seal off the propellent tank until launch.
 The use of 'ampoules' also signifies the importance of liquid fueled missiles in North Korea, that it is unlikely to develop a fully solid-fuel missile force, furthered by the fact that North Korea has had more experience with developing liquid fuel missiles.

-According to the Joint Chief of Staff, the missile 'could be intercepted', if it flies at a speed of Mach 3.
+According to the Joint Chief of Staff, the missile "could be intercepted", if it flies at a speed of Mach 3.
 However, if it can reach hypersonic speeds, it would be able to reach the southern regions of South Korea in around a minute, compared to five or six for a Scud missile, which could be too short a time to alert missile defences.
 Additional maneuverability from the hypersonic glide vehicle would give it a better chance at defeating missile defenses.

 The missile displayed at the Self-Defence 2021 defence exhibition in October 2021 had some noticeable differences, compared to the version that was launched in September.
 In the exhibition, the warhead was most likely mounted on a Hwasong-12 and the missile was seen mounted on a MAZ-547, also used by the Hwasong-12, though that is a 'significantly' longer missile than was tested in September.
 It is unknown whether the main stage of the rocket used for the Hwasong-8 launch would be used for future launches, or be used for different payloads in the future.

-Information from the 25 April 2022 military parade confirmed that the Hwasong-8's TEL has six axles.
+Information from the 25 April 2022 military parade confirmed that the Hwasong-8's TEL is a six-axle chassis.